 You can go to almost any Chinese restaurant and order Kung Pao Chicken, but I have never seen a vegetarian version on a restaurant menu.
 This means that if you stop eating meat, you can never eat Kung Pao again.

 Okay, no, not really.
+That's a bit melodramatic.
 You just have to make your own meatless version.
-That’s easy to do!
+Luckily, that's easy to do!

-- 2 tablespoons + 2 teaspoons tamari or soy sauce, divided
+- 2 tablespoons tamari or soy sauce + 2 teaspoons additional, divided

 - 1 tablespoon mirin